aiven/aiven-docs/docs/products/kafka/howto/enable-kafka-tiered-storage.md

 Follow these steps to enable tiered storage for your Aiven for Apache Kafka service using the [Aiven CLI](/docs/tools/cli):

-1. Ensure the tiered storage feature is activated for your account by contacting our sales team at sales@aiven.io.
+1. Ensure the tiered storage feature is activated for your account by contacting [our sales team](mailto:sales@aiven.io).
 This feature is an early availability and requires activation on your account.

 1. Once activated, retrieve the project information using the following command: